AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

     - [Necessary steps](#necessary-steps)
     - [Array job files that were used for Helsinki Region Travel Time/Co2 Matrix 2015](#array-jobs)

+## Taito Configurations

+Public transport calculations were conducted with Taito Supercomputer provided by CSC Finland.
+Here you can find the documentation regarding configurations and installations in Taito so that it is possible to run MetropAccess-Reititin in Taito.
+Our calculation problem is of type ['embarassingly parallel'](https://en.wikipedia.org/wiki/Embarrassingly_parallel), i.e. it is possible to distribute the calculations to as many computing cores as possible.
+We use [Taito Array Jobs](https://research.csc.fi/taito-array-jobs) for this purpose.

-## Installing MetropAccess-Reititin + dependencies to Taito
+### Installing MetropAccess-Reititin + dependencies to Taito

 MetropAccess-Reititin is written in Javascript and running it locally requires node.js to be installed.